 6. Free WiFi in Merida Mexico

 At all the popular places to visit in Merida Mexico there is public WiFi.
 So at all the squares, Paseo de Montejo, museums, etc you will find public WiFi.
 Lots of people go to parks to connect to the internet, but I didn't use it to be honest.
-My advice is to buy a sim card for tourists in Mexico.
+My advice is to buy a local prepaid sim card.
+Check out my article about the best Mexico sim card in 2022.

 7. How to get to Merida Mexico